playcanvas/engine/README.md

 ## Contributing

 What to help us make the best damn 3D engine on the web?
-Great, just a few house rules first.
+Great!

 ### Github Issues